snare/voltron/README.md

 Installation
 ------------

-Releases are on PyPI.
-Install with `pip`:
+Download the source and install with the install script:

-    $ pip install voltron
+    $ ./install.sh

-Voltron needs to be installed using the version of Python that your debugger is linked with.
-If Voltron cannot be loaded after installing it with the `pip` in your path, you probably have multiple versions of Python installed.
-See the more detailed [installation documentation](https://github.com/snare/voltron/wiki/Installation) for more info.
+If you want to install Python packages into the user `site-packages` directory, use the `-u` flag:

+    $ ./install.sh -u

+If you have problems, please see the [manual installation documentation](https://github.com/snare/voltron/wiki/Installation) before opening an issue.

 Quick Start
 -----------

 1. If your debugger has an init script (`.lldbinit` for LLDB or `.gdbinit` for GDB) configure it to load Voltron when it starts by sourcing the `entry.py` entry point script.
 The full path will be inside the `voltron` package.
 For example, on macOS it might be */Library/Python/2.7/site-packages/voltron/entry.py*.
-If you don't add this to your init script, you'll need to execute the commands after starting your debugger.
+The `install.sh` script will add this to your `.gdbinit` or `.lldbinit` file automatically if it detects GDB or LLDB in your path.

     LLDB: